ShengjiaZhao/ucore_lab/labcodes/lab3/report.md

 # Task 1

+This task is accomplished by finding the corresponding page table entry and allocate a page in case it does not yet exist
 ```
     ptep = get_pte(mm->pgdir, addr, 1);     //(1) try to find a pte, if pte's PT(Page Table) isn't existed, then create a PT.
     if (ptep == NULL) {